 8 Nairobi street, Off Parakou street, Aminu Kano Crescent, Wuse II, 900288 Abuja, Nigeria[email protected]

-We have made some slight temporary changes to meet with safety measures and Federal Government requirements.
+We have made some changes to meet with safety measures and Federal Government requirements.
 Our number one priority is the safety of our clients and due to that, Flawless Skin by Abby is taking extra precautions and putting measures in place to ensure the health and safety of our clients, so that you may continue to feel calm and confident about receiving your spa, wellness and medical aesthetic treatments from our team.

 All of our providers are knowledgeable, well trained and diligent about sanitizing on a regular basis, but we are adding additional precautions of using face masks, gloves, hand-washing, hand sanitizer and cleaning/disinfecting rooms between each client service.